mpi-advance/locality_aware/README.md

 int MPIL_Info_free(MPIL_Info** info);
 ```
 # Repository Layout
-The Repository is laid out as follows
+The locality_aware repository is laid out as follows:
 - *Include*
 - *Benchmarks* Contains source code for several benchmarks used in publications.
 - *Test Data* Contains input files for testing of Benchmarks.